KTX: Incidents and accidents

 Operation irregularities mostly concerned the rolling stock, but also signalling, power glitches and track problems.
 The number of incidents decreased from 28 in the first month to 8 in the fifth.
 The failure rate decreased sharply by the fifth year of operation.
 Later, in the first eight months of regular service until October 2010, KTX-II trains broke down 12 times.
 Causes for breakdowns in the first years of operation involved inexperienced staff and insufficient inspection during maintenance.

 Lawmakers from the Grand National Party published an investigation in October 2006 and expressed concern about the practice to use parts from other trains for spare parts, but Korail stated that that is standard practice in case of urgency with no safety effect, and the supply of spare parts is secured.
 Korail is also conducting a localisation program to develop replacements for two dozen imported parts.

 On June 13, 2007, near Cheongdo on the upgraded Daegu–Busan section, a damper acting between two cars of a KTX train got free at one end due to a loose screw and hit the trackbed, throwing up ballast that hit cars and caused bruises to two people on the parallel road, until the train was stopped when passengers noticed smoke.

 On November 3, 2007, an arriving KTX-I train collided with a parked KTX-I train inside Busan Station, resulting in material damage of 10 billion won and light injuries to two persons.
 The accident happened because the driver had fallen asleep and disabled the train protection system, and led to the trial and conviction of the driver.
-The railway union criticised single driver operation in conjunction with the two and a half hours rest time the driver had between shifts.
+The railway union criticized single driver operation in conjunction with the two and a half hours rest time the driver had between shifts.

 On February 11, 2011, a KTX-Sancheon train bound for Seoul from Busan derailed on a switch in a tunnel 500 m before Gwangmyeong Station, when travelling at around 90 km/h.
 No casualties were reported, only one passenger suffered slight injury, but KTX traffic was blocked for 29 hours while repairs were completed.
 Preliminary investigation indicated that the accident resulted from a series of human errors.
 Because workers improperly repaired a point along the tracks.
 Investigators found that the derailment was caused by a switch malfunction triggered by a loose nut from track, and suspected that a repairman failed to tighten it during maintenance the previous night.
-The switch's detectors signalled a problem earlier, however, a second maintenance crew failed to find the loose nut and didn't properly communicate the fact to the control center, which then allowed the train on the track.
-The rail union criticised Korail's use of hired repairmen. there were no problems with the train according to investigation.
+The switch's detectors signaled a problem earlier, however, a second maintenance crew failed to find the loose nut and didn't properly communicate the fact to the control center, which then allowed the train on the track.
+The rail union criticized Korail's use of hired repairmen. there were no problems with the train according to investigation.